rspack-contrib/rstack-doc-ui/README.md

 # Rstack Doc UI

-UI components for the Rspack family websites.
+Shared UI components for the Rstack websites.

+> This package should only be used in Rstack projects.

 ## Example